 Hummingbirds are specialized for hovering flight, and substantial research has explored this behavior.
 Forward flight is also important to hummingbirds, but the manner in which they perform forward flight is not well documented.
 Previous research suggests that hummingbirds increase flight velocity by simultaneously tilting their body angle and stroke-plane angle of the wings, without varying wingbeat frequency and upstroke: downstroke span ratio.
 We hypothesized that other wing kinematics besides stroke-plane angle would vary in hummingbirds.
 To test this, we used synchronized highspeed (500·Hz) video cameras and measured the threedimensional wing and body kinematics of rufous hummingbirds (Selasphorus rufus, 3·g, N=5) as they flew at velocities of 0–12·m·s–1 in a wind tunnel.
 Consistent with earlier research, the angles of the body and the stroke plane changed with velocity, and the effect of velocity on wingbeat frequency was not significant.
 However, hummingbirds significantly altered other wing kinematics including chord angle, angle of attack, anatomical strokeplane angle relative to their body, percent of wingbeat in downstroke, wingbeat amplitude, angular velocity of the wing, wingspan at mid-downstroke, and span ratio of the wingtips and wrists.
 This variation in bird-centered kinematics led to significant effects of flight velocity on the angle of attack of the wing and the area and angles of the global stroke planes during downstroke and upstroke.
 We provide new evidence that the paths of the wingtips and wrists change gradually but consistently with velocity, as in other bird species that possess pointed wings.
 Although hummingbirds flex their wings slightly at the wrist during upstroke, their average wingtip–span ratio of 93% revealed that they have kinematically ‘rigid’ wings compared with other avian species.

 Tobalske, Bret W.; Warrick, Douglas R.; Clark, Christopher J.; Powers, Donald R.; Hendrick, Tyson L.; Hyder, Gabriel A.; and Biewener, Andrew A., "Three-Dimensional Kinematics of Hummingbird Flight" (2007).
-Faculty Publications - Department of Biology and Chemistry.
+Faculty Publications - Department of Biological & Molecular Science.
 39.